The Early History of the McLarans of Dalby

 Comment

-Donald was skilled in well construction and there may well be some truth in this oral history.
+Donald was skilled in well construction and there may be some truth in this oral history.
 Donald's sister, Margaret McLaren, died on a property near the Clermont goldfield in 1874.

 Oral history Example #4